 - What makes the pain better or worse?

 They will first want to make sure your pain is not being caused by a more serious condition.
 They will ask questions to rule out cancer, a fracture or an infection, although these conditions are uncommon.

 If your doctor thinks there may be a more serious cause you will be referred for further tests.

 Generally, you won't need an x-ray or an MRI scan because they won't help the diagnosis of your back pain.
-The Australian Physiotherapy Association (APA) advises x-rays are unnecessary for patients with non-specific low back pain (pain that is not due to a serious back problem).
+The Australian Physiotherapy Association (APA) and international guidelines advise x-rays are unnecessary for patients unless a more serious problem is suspected.